manujagr/ReadMe/README_SAT.md

 # Statistical Arbitrage Trading

 In this course, you have learned how to code the Cointegration test and Correlation test in Python.
-You have also learned to code the Pairs Trading strategy both in python and excel.
+You have also learned to code the Pairs Trading strategy both in Python and excel.
 All these codes are provided in this downloadables folder.

 ## This readme file has the following sections:
 1. Prerequisites